UOB (Malaysia) is a subsidiary of UOB, a leading bank in Asia with a global network.

 Click here for the Constitution of UOB (Malaysia).

-The Nominating Committee, Remuneration Committee, Risk Management Committee and Audit Committee have been constituted in accordance with Bank Negara Malaysia’s Guidelines on Corporate Governance.
+The Nominating Committee (“NC”), Remuneration Committee (“RC”), Risk Management Committee (“RMC”) and Audit Committee (“AC”) have been constituted in accordance with Bank Negara Malaysia’s Guidelines on Corporate Governance.
 The roles and duties of each Board Committee are explained further in this section.

-The AC meets the external auditor to review the annual financial statements, nature and scope of the external audit and audit plan, significant changes in accounting standards and audit issues.
-The AC meets the external auditor separately in the absence of Management at least annually.
+The AC has authority to investigate any matters within its TOR and has the full cooperation of and access to Management.
+It also has direct access to the internal and external auditors.
+The AC meets the external auditors to review the annual financial statements, nature and scope of the external audit and audit plan, significant changes in accounting standards and audit issues.
+The AC also meets the external auditors separately in the absence of Management at least annually.
 In addition, the AC reviews the adequacy of the scope, functions and resources of the internal audit function in performing its duties independently.
 Significant audit findings are highlighted to the AC through audit reports and at the AC meetings.
 The AC also meets with the internal and external auditors as often as they deem appropriate to be apprised of matters which are under review.

 Each quarter, the AC meets to review the financial statements before recommending them to the Board for approval.
 In reviewing the financial statements, the AC assesses the accounting policies and practices applied and any judgement made that may have a significant impact on the financial statements.
 AC meetings may involve discussions of accounting standards and accounting practices and developments, especially those that have an impact on the business of the Bank and its reporting obligations.

-Another important duty of the AC is the review of fraud and whistleblowing cases reported to the Bank.
+The AC is also entrusted to review fraud and whistleblowing cases reported to the Bank.
 Annually, the AC reviews the policy governing the management of whistleblowing cases.

 We use cookies in order to provide you with better services on our website.
 By continuing to browse the site, you agree to our privacy notice and cookie policy.